-Along with its needed effects, clopidogrel (the active ingredient contained in Plavix) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, clopidogrel (the active ingredient contained in Plavix) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking clopidogrel:More common
+If any of the following side effects occur while taking clopidogrel, check with your doctor immediately:More common

 - Chest pain

 - deep, dark purple bruise

 - red or purple spots on the skin, varying in size from pinpoint to large bruises

 - vomiting of blood or material that looks like coffee grounds

 - blistering, flaking, or peeling of the skin

 - blood in the urine or stools

 - fever, chills, or sore throat